 The term gratification is the act or instant of satisfaction; appeasing one's mind, taste, appetite, desires of the heart, towards that which affords pleasure.
 Similar words are: Carnal delight, self-gratification, self-indulgence, and sensual pleasure.

-Daniel was referring to knowledge of spiritual things, evangelic truths and doctrines, being in abundance, but a satanic assault has enhanced an ungodly assault in the opposite direction through knowledge of ungodly methodology being enhanced.
+We are living in a society that affords pleasure through instant gratification by simply pushing a button to bring the desires of one's heart into focus.
+Daniel was referring to knowledge of spiritual things, evangelist truths and doctrines, being in abundance, but a satanic assault has enhanced an ungodly assault in the opposite direction through knowledge of ungodly methodology being enhanced.

 Scripture reveals that in the days of Moses; had he continued in the role of being the son of Pharaoh's daughter, he could have benefited from that title to feast on the pleasures of Egypt.
 However, he chose rather to suffer affliction with the people of God, than to enjoy the pleasures of sin for a season.

-Esteeming the reproach of Christ greater riches than the treasures of Egypt: for he had respect (or looked) to the recompense of the reward.
+Esteeming the reproach of Christ greater riches than the treasures of Egypt: for he had respect (looked) to the recompense of the reward.
 By faith he forsook Egypt, not fearing the wrath of the king: for he endured, as seeing him who is invisible (Hebrews 11:25-27).
 Moses could have had instant gratification through the treasures of Egypt; but chose rather to suffer affliction with the people of God.

 His gratification would come later in life; having been chosen by God to lead his people out of Egypt; spearheaded by the mighty hand of God.
-There are many today who are suffering a similar plight; simply because they as Moses, chose to believe in the one who is invisible, that dwells in the heart of every believer (the Lord Jesus Christ).
+There are many today who are suffering a similar plight; simply because they, as Moses, chose to believe in the one who is invisible, that dwells in the heart of every believer (the Lord Jesus Christ).

 Later in life; after having witnessed all his accomplishes, Solomon had a different outlook: Let us hear the conclusion of the whole matter: Fear God, and keep his commandments; for this is the whole duty of man.
 For God shall bring every work into judgment with every secret thing, whether it be good, or whether it be evil (Ecclesiastes 12:13-14).

 The availability of the internet had become increasingly more dominant in many lands; with consumption at a rapid increase.
-Handheld devices that feeds millions in many nations; can be toxic and addictive to the user.
+Handheld devices that feeds millions, in many nations, can be toxic and addictive to the user.

 Peter said to abstain from fleshly lusts; not to get caught up the entrapment of such that wars against the soul.
-Knowledge has been vastly increased towards instant gratification of the fleshly desires of man; through the lust of the flesh, and the lust of the eyes, if not abstained from; and can becomes a threat to where one spends eternity.
+Knowledge has been vastly increased towards instant gratification of the fleshly desires of man; through the lust of the flesh, and the lust of the eyes, if not abstained from; and can become a threat to where one spends eternity.

 In speaking of Israel, which had departed from the ways of God, the Psalmist declared the words of the Lord: So I gave them up to their own hearts lust: and they walked in their own counsels (Psalm 81:12).